Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Gravitational Lensing

 Let us point out a few features of the solution process and results.
 First, we find that for each set of parameters and among the four different possible combinations of the signs $s_{r\theta}$ and $s_l$, there are only two combinations that allow physical solutions to $r_0$ and $\theta_\te$.
-In most of the parameter space, one of these allowed trajectories will be prograde with respect to the $+z$ axis and the other is retrograde.
+In most of the parameter space, one of these allowed trajectories will be prograde with respect to the $+z$ axis while the other will be retrograde.
+In this paper, by {\it prograde} and {\it retrograde}, we specifically mean that the trajectories rotate anticlockwise and clockwise around the $+\hat{z}$ directions respectively.
+No retrolensing is involved because we only discuss the weak deflection cases in this work.
 We will denote the minimal radii and extreme $\theta$ coordinate of the prograde trajectory as $(r_{0+},\,\theta_{\te+})$ and those of the retrograde trajectory as $(r_{0-},\,\theta_{\te-})$.
 Since $\theta_\mas\leq \pi/2$, when $\theta_\te$ is a minimum (or maximum), the trajectory reaches the detector from above (or below) the equatorial plane after bending, as illustrated in Fig. \ref{fig:glillustration} by the two solid trajectories.

-Secondly, we would like to point out two fundamental properties of the trajectories that will help in the understanding of results in many following figures.
+Secondly, we would like to point out two fundamental properties of the trajectories that will help in the understanding of the results presented in many of the following figures.
 The first is that when $\delta\phi$ is relatively large (greater than $10^{-4\prime\prime}$) for the numerical values of other parameters we used, the spacetime spin's effect is only secondary compared to that of $\delta\phi$.
 This can be understood from Eqs. \eqref{eq:dphigleq} and \eqref{eq:Inteddiffphi2} that $\hat{a}$ appears one order higher than $\delta\phi$ or from the deflection angle that $\hat{a}$ appears one order higher than $M/r_0$.
 Under these parameter settings, then the effect of the spin can be ignored and the physics should be similar to the SSS case, in which the total deflection angle can be approximated as